 Once on the saddle, continue right, up to the next ridgeline.

 This is one of my favorite photos from the hike.
 The Indian Paintbrush flowers with Mt.
 Nebo in the distance was so pretty!
 You can also see Payson Lakes from the ridge.

 Walking along this ridge was pretty easy.
-You can clearly see Mt.
-Loafer (straight ahead) and Santaquin Peak (on the far left).
+You can clearly see Santaquin Peak now.

-At the next saddle, with Santaquin Peak to the left.
+At the first small saddle.
+Keep left.
 That peak straight ahead is Spanish Fork Peak.